SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls/DT-P-AE-M01-002.md

 Personal identifiable information can be found in certain security audit logs, make sure to follow any data protection regulations your organizations falls under when storing personal information.

-Alerts can be configured when a certain event occurs or a threshold is reached, this helps automate the review process of security audit logs and reduces work load from administrators.
+Alerts can be configured when a certain event occurs or a threshold is reached, this helps automate the review process of security audit logs and reduces workload from administrators.
 Sending logs to a central location helps to achieve setting up alerts.

 ## Verification of Control

-- [ ]
+- [ ] Configure alerts for important events to reactively respond to security events

 ## References: